Dragonmystic707/exalted-reincarnated/docs/System/Martial_Arts.md

 **Armor** Unarmored

 Practitioners of the style gain +1 Evasion.
-As a Free Action, they may grant Impulse to their allies.
+As a Free Action, they may transfer their own Impulse to an ally.

 Their movements across the battlefield are ones of grace and beauty, quickly followed by great and terrible blows.